 The house listing captured the public's imagination with its out of this world interior design.

 This Connecticut house is much more than an architectural nightmare.

-The real estate posting became a viral sensation as readers mused whether it is could be the set for an upcoming horror movie until it was revealed to be a work of art, according to a profile on the property on Atlas Obscura.
+The real estate posting became a viral sensation as readers mused whether it could be the set for an upcoming horror movie until it was revealed to be a work of art, according to a profile of the property on Atlas Obscura.

 “Unique one of a kind finishing completed by a professional,” reads the post on Zillow.com, but let’s look at the inside.

 Like an explosion of innards, the interior of the house may be a sensory overload for some.
 The walls are covered with rusty copper paint with red squiggles and splatters everywhere but, surprisingly, the toilet looks quite normal.

 Visitors have described the interior as ‘grotesque’ but it appears to be intentional.
 The house was created by artist Nikolay Synkov and was the headquarters of the Fermata Arts Foundation.The artist created the house's unusual textures with burlap, copper, paints and adhesives.

 Does looking at these photos inspire thoughts of peace for you?